DISTRIBUTION OF PLANT PROTECTION PRODUCTS FOR AGRICULTURAL USE (HERBICIDES, FUNGICIDES, INSECTICIDES, ACARICIDES AND VARIOUS)

 Main regulatory references and objectives

-• Directive 2009/128/EC establishes a framework for Community action aimed at the sustainable use of plant protection products (PPPs).
+• Directive 2009/128/EC: Establishes a framework for Community action to achieve the sustainable use of plant protection products.

-• According to Presidential Decree (DPR) No. 290/2001, Article 42(3), purchasers and users are obliged to compile and retain a field diary (also referred to as a "treatment log" or "farm record book") on the farm, in which all plant protection treatments carried out during the growing season must be recorded.
+• Presidential Decree (DPR) No. 290/2001 (Art.
+42, Para.
+3): This national decree mandates that purchasers and users are obliged to compile and maintain a field diary (also referred to as a "treatment log" or "farm record book") on the farm, where all treatments performed during the growing season must be recorded.

-• Halt and reverse the decline of farmland birds and insects, especially pollinators.
+• Halt and reverse the decline of farmland birds and insects, with a particular focus on pollinators.

-• Reduce the overall use and risk of chemical pesticides and cut the use of the most hazardous pesticides by 50%.
+• Reduce the overall use and risk of chemical pesticides, specifically cutting the use of the most hazardous pesticides by 50%.

-• Allocate at least 25% of farmland to organic farming, with a significant expansion of agroecological practices.
+• Allocate at least 25% of farmland to organic farming and significantly expand agroecological practices.

-🥬 The Farm to Fork Strategy — a comprehensive EU framework for building a fair, healthy, and environmentally friendly food system — is the first to address the entire food value chain.
-One of its key quantified objectives is to: Halve the use and risk of chemical PPPs by 2030.
+The Farm to Fork Strategy is a comprehensive European framework designed to build a fair, healthy, and environmentally friendly food system by addressing the entire food value chain.
+One of its most critical quantified objectives is to halve the use and risk of chemical plant protection products by 2030.

 DPSIR